What number do I call if I am having a psychiatric emergency?

-The University of Michigan Comprehensive Depression Center is located within the Rachel Upjohn Building at 4250 Plymouth Road in Ann Arbor, MI 48109. (see above)
+The University of Michigan Eisenberg Family Depression Center is located within the Rachel Upjohn Building at 4250 Plymouth Road in Ann Arbor, MI 48109. (see above)

-What is the relationship between the U-M Department of Psychiatry and U-M Depression Center?
+What is the relationship between the U-M Department of Psychiatry and Eisenberg Family Depression Center?

-The University of Michigan Department of Psychiatry and the Depression Center have a very collaborative relationship.
-While the department is focused on clinical care, research and training the next generation of providers, the Depression Center’s primary focus is education and outreach.
+The University of Michigan Department of Psychiatry and the Eisenberg Family Depression Center have a very collaborative relationship.
+While the department is focused on clinical care, research and training the next generation of providers, the Eisenberg Family Depression Center’s primary focus is education and outreach.
 As part of an Academic Medical Center, the department appoints faculty to provide clinical care, conduct research and educate trainees.
-The Depression Center is membership-based and includes faculty and staff across the University of Michigan, and assists in coalescing members across psychiatry and the campus community who have similar interests leading to multidisciplinary research.
+The Eisenberg Family Depression Center is membership-based and includes faculty and staff across the University of Michigan, and assists in coalescing members across psychiatry and the campus community who have similar interests leading to multidisciplinary research.

 The Department of Psychiatry has many areas of clinical specialty.
 These include; bipolar disorder, anxiety, eating disorders for adolescents and young adults, women’s & infant mental health, addiction, obsessive-compulsive disorder, and child and adolescent psychiatry, just to name a few.